The Role of Inflammation In Neurodegenerative Diseases

 To safeguard your brain from inflammation-induced damage and support its long-term health, consider adopting lifestyle changes aimed at reducing systemic inflammation throughout your body.

-Begin by incorporating wholesome anti-inflammatory foods into your meals – think leafy greens rich in antioxidants like spinach or kale; omega-3 packed fish such as salmon; nuts abundant in healthy fats like almonds or walnuts.
+Begin by incorporating wholesome anti-inflammatory foods into your meals – think leafy greens rich in like spinach or kale; omega-3 packed fish such as salmon; nuts abundant in healthy fats like almonds or walnuts.

 Don’t forget about staying active too!